Part Three: Guidelines for Students

 Students under the age of 21 shall not be allowed to possess, consume, distribute or be in the presence of alcoholic beverages.

 No alcoholic beverages shall be permitted in rooms of students where all residents are under the age of 21, even if a student 21 years of age or older is present.
 Only quantities and containers appropriate to individual consumption are permitted for private use by students of legal age.
 Although students are permitted to entertain friends in their rooms, residence halls are primarily intended for study and sleep and are not designed for loud, crowded parties.
 Students are responsible for behavior that occurs in their rooms.
-It will be assumed that the alcohol is contributing to the disorderly behavior and all alcoholic beverages will be immediately confiscated by the College staff to be returned at some future date if the student is in compliance with State Law, but to be legally destroyed if the student is under the age of 21.
-Refusal to comply with a request to hand over alcoholic beverages under these conditions is a violation of College policy.
+It will be assumed that the alcohol is contributing to the disorderly behavior and all alcoholic beverages will be immediately confiscated by university staff to be returned at some future date if the student is in compliance with State Law, but to be legally destroyed if the student is under the age of 21.
+Refusal to comply with a request to hand over alcoholic beverages under these conditions is a violation of university policy.

 The individual(s) hosting the disruptive or disorderly gathering in a room will be held responsible for the event and will be subject to appropriate disciplinary action.